 20. Highly Effective In Prostate

 Nettle leaf tea is highly effective in benign prostatic hypertrophy that commonly affects adult men.
 Laboratory tests on animals have revealed that this nettle tea can slow down the development of prostate cancer.
 Although the tests are not yet carried out on humans, the results of the test on animals are positive and promising!

 A single cup of tea made from nettle leaf consists of several health-boosting components and doctors recommend it as a preventive remedy against common cold and flu.
 If you can manage to gulp a few cups of the leaf boiled in water, you can improve your body’s immunity and keep several ailments at bay.

-Apart from the above-mentioned benefits, nettle has some other benefits too and they are:
+Apart from the above-mentioned nettle leaf benefits, there are other benefits too and they are:

 - Nettle is beneficial to the endocrine system.

 - Nettle leaf is a good source of antioxidants, minerals, and vitamins, which make it anti-tumor and help in treating neoplastic diseases.